NightLapse-Studios/LazyModules/README.md

 LM does Module-globbing, i.e. it requires all modules (specified by directory whitelist/blacklists in [Config.luau](src/base/Config.luau)).
 However, you are **never** intended to require LM in your modules, so your game itself still uses `require` trees to form is structure.

 Similar to Knit, LM supports an "execution model" which we refer to as startup stages, but they are available everywhere.
 Through these stages, LM is passed into your modules as long as you define e.g. a `mod.__init(G)` function.
-The `Game` object, abbreviated as `G`, can be used to solve file-dependency issues with `G.Get("<ModuleName>")`.
+The `Game` object, abbreviated as `G`, can be used to solve file-dependency issues with `G:Get("<ModuleName>")`.
 However this should only be done when necessary to promote type safety in your project.

 Some startup stages are used to remove the need for boilerplate when doing common things like networking.
 The `__build_signals(G, B)` stage provides `B` which can be used to create remote events with context-agnostic usage.